CaptainApolloo/ASTO-BOT/README.md

 - Windows 10 or Windows 11 (64-bit)
 - Internet connection (for Twitch authentication and AI features)
-- An API key from an AI provider (Google Gemini or OpenAI) — *only needed for the AI features*
+- An API key from an AI provider (Google Gemini or OpenAI) — *only needed for the AI features.
+Subtitles in the language you already speak, and voice commands, work without one*
+- A speech model, downloaded from inside the app in one click (148 MB – 1.5 GB) — *only needed for the Live Translator and Voice*
 - OBS Studio 28 or later *(optional, for overlay and scene automation)*

 -----